 Associate of Science (202005AS)

-Dr. Kathryn Cerrone
+Dr. Katie Cerrone

 The Associate of Science degree teaches students to think critically and creatively about their perceptions of ideas, events and people.
 This degree is for students who would like to pursue a science based degree.
 Core curriculum emphasizes mathematics and science, but also includes English, history, and social studies, while learning fundamental skills in analysis, research, composition and reading comprehension.
 This is a science intensive degree designed to position the student for successful employment, career advancement, or more focused study in STEM (science, technology, engineering and mathematics) fields at the baccalaureate level.

 Upon completion of the Associate of Science degree, students should demonstrate:

 - the ability to make qualitative and quantitative judgments

 - the ability to utilize critical thinking and analytical skills

 - the ability to communicate in a clear, concise, and authentic manner